 Hamley’s is also very close to a few fabulous playgrounds in Regents Park, but to get there, you have to walk past iconic London fashion stores and famous London Department stores.
 Sounds like the perfect place for a win-win!
 Shop longer by promising the kids a big play at the park afterwards.

-There’s a GLASS WALKWAY at the Tower of London and the kids love the view of the River Thames.
+There’s a GLASS WALKWAY at the Tower Bridge Exhibition and the kids love the view of the River Thames.
 Roam the Gnome, and I did too.
 (Plus, there’s a sticker book adventure to keep the children engaged) Read our review of the Tower Bridge for kids.

 Harrods with Kids is an awesome day out!
 (Hot tip: Join the Kids Club before you visit and join in special themed events with the locals – read how in our full review of Harrods for kids) The Harrods London Food hall is a must-see too.